New model to preserve existing cultural properties and create new legacies

 Requirements to be a painter of the fusuma-e painting project

-It was decided that the painter of the project should be a young and talented artist, have some connection with Kyoto, have the courage to accomplish the project, and respect religion and culture.
+It was decided that the painter of the project should be a young and talented artist, has some connection to Kyoto, has the courage to accomplish the project until its very end and respects religion and culture.

 Taizo-in invited artists fulfilling these requirements to apply for the project, and in March 2011 Ms Yuki Murabayashi was selected from the many applicants.